Nikon D3400 vs Sony NEX-5R

 It is notable that the NEX-5R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3400 does not provide wifi capability.

-Both the D3400 and the NEX-5R have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the NEX-5R have been discontinued, but can regularly be found used on ebay.
 The NEX-5R was replaced by the Sony NEX-5T, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Sony NEX-5R Manual.
+Further information on the features and operation of the D3400 and NEX-5R can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Sony NEX-5R Manual.

 So how do things add up?
 Is the Nikon D3400 better than the Sony NEX-5R or vice versa?
 The listing below highlights the relative strengths of the two models.